The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

 The ankle has a gap that forms on the inner surface of the upper side of the talus and hyaline cartilage.

-The anatomy of the ankle is quite complex, in its area muscles, bones, and ligaments are connected.
-Thanks to the ankle, a person can maintain balance and move in the usualankle anatomy way.
+The anatomy of the ankle anatomy is quite complex; in its area, muscles, bones, and ligaments are connected.
+Thanks to the ankle, a person can maintain balance and move in the usual ankle anatomy way.
 The muscular framework allows the bones to withstand significant loads and also protects the musculoskeletal system from injury.
-The surrounding blood vessels provide nutrition to the entire ligament of the ankle joint.
+The surrounding blood vessels provide nutrition to the entire ligament of the ankle anatomy.

 The calcaneus can be safely considered the most massive of all those located in the foot area.
-The anatomy of the calcaneus is unique, its main function is a kind of springboard during movement.
+The anatomy of the calcaneus is unique; its primary function is a kind of springboard during movement.
 It is massive and has high endurance, but can be easily damaged under the influence of many factors.
 What pathologies in its area can be formed?

-The talus is located between the distal [eg end, phalanx] (distal) – the end of a muscle or bone of a limb or the whole structure (phalanx, muscle) farthest from the body.
-The antonym is proximal …. click for details ..
-The end of the bones of the lower leg and the calcaneus, being a kind of bone meniscus between the bones lower legs and bones of the foot.
+The talus is located between the distal [e.g., end, phalanx] (distal) – the end of a muscle or bone of a limb or the whole structure (phalanx, power) farthest from the body.
+The antonym is proximal …. click for details… The end of the bones of the lower leg and the calcaneus, being a kind of bone meniscus between the bones lower legs and bones of the foot.

 The talus has a body and a head, between which there is a narrowed place – the neck.

 The body on the upper surface has a joint surface – the talus block, which serves to articulate with the bones of the lower leg.
-On the front surface of the head, there is also a joint surface for articulation with the scaphoid.
-On the inner and outer surfaces of the body are articular surfaces articulating with the ankles; on the lower surface, there is a deep groove separating the articular surfaces, which serve to articulate it with the calcaneus.
+On the front cover of the head, there is also a joint surface for articulation with the scaphoid.
+The inner and outer surfaces of the body are articular surfaces articulating with the ankles; on the lower surface, there is a deep groove separating the articular surfaces, which serve to say it with the calcaneus.